-National Healthy Homes Month (NHHM) is an outreach campaign designed to create awareness about and action around home health and safety hazards and to empower families to learn how to create the healthiest home possible for their family.
-The month is designed to encourage and promote organized community events; and increase healthy homes awareness.
+National Healthy Homes Month (NHHM) is an outreach campaign designed to raise awareness about home health and safety hazards and to empower families to learn how to create the healthiest home possible.
+The month is designed to encourage and promote organized community events and awareness.
 The month will also highlight federal and local resources that are available to make a difference in the places where families live, play and grow.

-The U.S. Department of Housing and Urban Development’s (HUD’s) Office of Lead Hazard Control and Healthy Homes (OLHCHH) is coordinating with other offices within HUD and with other federal agencies to encourage families to take action around the Principles of a Healthy Home during National Healthy Homes Month.
+The U.S. Department of Housing and Urban Development’s (HUD) Office of Lead Hazard Control and Healthy Homes is coordinating with other offices within other federal agencies to encourage families to take action around the Principles of a Healthy Home during National Healthy Homes Month.

 The Principles of a healthy home are: